dan-fritchman/Thesis/content.md

 Layout21's design incorporates a second, seemingly easy to miss fact about layout (even custom layout): it gets big, fast.
 Perhaps most significant among its principal design decisions, Layout21 is implemented in the Rust [@matsakis2014] language.
 Rust is a "systems programming" language, designed for applications commonly implemented in C or C++.
 It compiles to native machine code via an LLVM [@lattner2004] based pipeline similar to that used by the popular Clang C compiler.
 It endeavors to further enable parallel applications via the inclusion of its _ownership and borrowing_ system, which, among other benefits, produces multi-threaded code which is provably race-free at compile time.
 Layout21 does not, as of this writing, capitalize on these parallelism opportunities.
 But many aspects of its design, notably including the implementation language from which it begins, are compatible with readily doing so.
 More impactfully on Layout21's usefulness, its host language's provable _memory safety_ removes large categories of (often fatal) program errors, generally resulting in program-killing segmentation faults.

 Rust's safety guarantees are nice, and Layout21 benefits (some) from them.
 But they are not why Layout21 uses Rust.
-Moreso it has two attributes unavailable elsewhere: (1) its speed, and (2) its suite of modern development niceties.
+More so because it has the combination of two attributes unavailable elsewhere: (1) its speed, and (2) its suite of modern development niceties.
 Package management, documentation, unit testing, sharing, and the like - all the semi-technical facets that actually _get code shared_ - come built in.
 It also helps that Rust features high "embedability", into both low-level languages such as C, and "slow languages" such as Python and JavaScript.

 There seems to be a time-honored tradition of layout libraries which goes something like: